tlh/workgroups.el/README.md

 > Other primitives to look inside of window configurations would make sense, but
 > are not implemented because we did not need them."

-Greeeeat.
+Greeeaaat.
 Workgroups solves this problem by implementing an independent window configuration object -- one that is translucent, frobbable and serializable.
 Workgroups' window configurations (called "wconfigs") save all the settings listed above, and more.
 For instance, if a region is highlighted in `transient-mark-mode`, that region will still be highlighted after restarting Emacs and restoring that wconfig.
 They also save frame position and size.
-And wconfigs can be constructed programatically, without the need to manipulate a live frame, enabling things like frame morphing, window moving, frame reversing and other operations.
+And wconfigs can be constructed and manipulated programatically, without the need to restore them in a live frame, enabling things like frame morphing, window moving, frame reversing and other operations.

 ## Getting Workgroups